grip-on-software/agent-config/README.md

 ## Requirements

-The agent configurator is tested with NodeJS 20+ and npm 10+.
+The agent configurator service is tested with NodeJS 20+ and npm 10+.

 A GROS [data-gathering](https://github.com/grip-on-software/data-gathering)
 agent should be deployed in concert with the configurator in order to make use